BlackjackConsultants/githubExample/readme.md

 # Git Reverts

-Git revert or rollbacks are done with two statements: **revert** and **reset**.
-I recommend using the revert because reset will remove items from the history.
-In this sample i will show how to do both.
+Git revert or rollbacks are performed with two statements: **revert** and **reset**.
+I recommend using the former because the reset command will remove items from the history.
+In this example however i will show you how to do both.

 In this sample there are 5 commits.